MuhammadHussain06/ai-inference-overhead-harness/README.md

 ### Construct validity — does the instrumentation measure what it claims?

 - **Instrumentation overhead is measured, not removed.** The `calibration` target bounds it as a floor; it stays baked into the AI and mock numbers.
+- **`modelInferenceTimeMs` is the cost of obtaining a prediction, not the cost of tree traversal.** It covers the whole `predict_proba` call, and on this software stack that call is dominated by XGBoost's ingestion of the pandas DataFrame rather than by the booster.
+Micro-benchmarked against the committed artifacts at the pinned dependency versions, tier 28: the complete call is ~3.0 ms, of which the DataFrame→`DMatrix` conversion is ~2.9 ms (95%) and booster traversal is ~0.05 ms (2%).
+The conversion cost is linear in column count, because XGBoost's dtype-inspection path runs per column per call — so the *tier scaling* of this field is predominantly a scaling of framework-level input marshalling.
+Reported as measured, because that is what a service written this way pays; read it as such rather than as model-evaluation cost.
 - **The serialization figure is a self-referential estimate.** `totalPythonExecutionTimeMs` includes an EWMA estimate of the cost of serializing the very response that carries it.
 Table 2's `Serialization (% of total)` column bounds how much that circularity can matter — sub-1% of total on every AI tier in practice.
 - **`estimatedNetworkOverheadMs` is a derived difference across two independent clocks**, so it can go negative.
 It is deliberately not clamped; table 2 reports the negative rate and minimum per tier.
 A small, tier-consistent rate is timer noise between processes, a large or tier-clustered rate would be a real measurement fault.
 - **"Network overhead" is Docker bridge-network overhead**, not a real network hop — the bridge/NAT path between two containers on one host, plus that serialization-estimation error.
 It is constant across strategies, so it cancels in differential comparisons but should not be read as a WAN figure.